-We promote mutual respect for others throughout everything we do in and out of school, including: a range of visitors to school sharing their experiences such as, fire officers, paramedics and other local professionals; parents with specific knowledge linked to topic areas; daily collective worship and quiet reflection time in classrooms; a consistent school behavior policy including merits reward system; a Code of Conduct for our sports teams and welcoming parents to our school for regular open afternoons.
+We promote mutual respect for others throughout everything we do in and out of school, including: a range of visitors to school sharing their experiences such as, fire officers, paramedics and other local professionals; parents with specific knowledge linked to topic areas; daily collective worship and quiet reflection time in classrooms; a consistent school behavior policy including a 'monster point' (Class Dojo) reward system; and welcoming parents to our school for regular open afternoons.
 We regularly work with and welcome pupils and staff from the local community, including hosting sports events, staff from other schools coming in to share their expertise and sharing our Forest School expertise with other schools.

 Rule of Law

-We have visits from Derbyshire Fire and Rescue service to discuss fire safety.
-We have also had a visit from a paramedic to offer the children some first aid opportunities.
+This term all of the children are going to receive First Aid training.
 Our Year Five and Six pupils also had the opportunity to take part in Bikeability training to help them understand the rules of the road.
 We also discuss how the rules in school relate to rules and laws in the wider-world, including the importance of following and the consequences for breaking these laws.
-Each class follows the school rules have their own "Class Charter" of rules, created and agreed by the children at the start of the year, which are displayed in every room along with rewards and consequences.
+Each class follows the school rules have their own set of rules, created and agreed by the children at the start of the year, which are displayed in every room along with rewards and consequences.

 We discuss local and national elections and what they mean for the way the country is run.
-Each class also votes for their School Council and RE Ambassadors are also voted for by the school.
-Classes discuss issues they would like their school council representative to raise at school council meetings and have a say in decisions around the school, including which charity we should raise money for and improvements to the school.
+Each class will vote for their Members of Parliament.
+Classes discuss issues they would like their parliament representatives to raise at school council meetings and have a say in decisions around the school, including which charity we should raise money for and improvements to the school.

 Every child and family who joins our setting will have their own knowledge and experiences that will link to their culture and wider family.
 This might include: languages, beliefs, traditions, cultural and family heritage, interests, travel and work.